WebAssembly/spec/proposals/branch-hinting/Overview.md

 Each *function hints* structure consists of

 * the index of the function the hints are referring to,
+* a single 0 byte
 * a vector of *branch hints* for the function.

 Each *branch hint* structure consists of

-* the u32 byte offset of the hinted instruction from the first instruction of the function,
-* a byte indicating the meaning of the hint:
+* a u32 indicating the meaning of the hint:

 | value | meaning           |
 |-------|-------------------|
 | 0     | likely not taken  |
 | 1     | likely  taken     |

+* the u32 byte offset of the hinted instruction from the first instruction of the function